Yogi272023/React/README.md

 then it will update the actual DOM on every render cycle.
 # Finding difference b/w 2 html is slow as compared to 2 objects in JS.
 # That's why React is faster.

+# Monolith (all services in one place) & Microservices (breaking services according to single responsibility)

+# Loads==> Render UI==> API call==> Re-Render UI (This approach is used in react)

+# fetch() function is given by browser.JS engine give this to us.
+It return promise so to resolve it we use async-await.

+# cross-origin: origin mismatch then it will show an error.

+# Shimmer UI:- We load fake page until we get actual data from API.[show fake cards]

+# Whenever state variables update, react triggers a reconciliation cycle (rerenders the component)

+# Rules of hook:
+1. Used inside functional component
+2. Created at top of the component
+3. Not to be used inside condition(if) and loop

+# react-router-dom: helps to create routes in our app.